 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 This ASU requires public entities to disclose information about their reportable segments' significant expenses and other segment items on an interim and annual basis.
 Public entities with a single reportable segment are required to apply the disclosure requirements in ASU 2023-07, as well as all existing segment disclosures and reconciliation requirements in ASC Topic 280 on an interim and annual basis.
 ASU No. 2023-07 is effective for fiscal years beginning after December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-The Company is currently evaluating the impact the adoption of this standard will have on the disclosures within the Company's condensed consolidated financial statements.
+The Company does not expect the adoption of this guidance to have a significant impact on the Company's consolidated financial statements, although it will require additional disclosure.